Guardsquare/proguard/docs/md/manual/configuration/examples.md

 Note that all type names are fully specified: `com.example.MyMain` and `java.lang.String[]`.

+You can refine your keep rules using the ProGuard Playground which visualizes how your keep rules match the entities in your app.

+<iframe frameborder="0" width="100%" height="200px" style="border-radius: 0.25rem; box-shadow: 0 1px 3px 0 rgba(0, 0, 0, 0.1), 0 1px 2px 0 rgba(0, 0, 0, 0.06);" src="https://playground.proguard.com/p/FT5qr8?embed"></iframe>

 We're writing out an obfuscation mapping file with [`-printmapping`](usage.md#printmapping), for de-obfuscating any stack traces later on, or for incremental obfuscation of extensions.